 As Plitvice Lakes is so big and further away from the main tourist towns, I would recommend staying overnight in the national park.
 There are many hotels and guesthouses to choose from in the park.
 Staying overnight means that you can spend a long day in the park without having to worry about getting transport back in the evening or driving tired after a day of walking.
 If you’re a keen walker and would like to explore more of the park, you can purchase a two day entrance ticket.

 Days 10-14: Makarska

 After staying the night in Plitvice Lakes National Park, we drove back to Split, where we dropped off our hire car, then we made our way to Split bus station and caught the bus to Makarska.
 Why not drive to Makarska?
-Well, when planning what to do in Makarska, we decided that we didn't need a car and it worked out cheaper to drop it back off at the same location in Split and pay for the bus to Makarska than it would have been to drive it all the way to Makarska and pay a relocation fee on the hire car.
+Well, when planning what to do in Makarska, we decided that we didn't need a car and it worked out cheaper to drop it back off at the same location in Split and pay for the bus from Split to Makarska than it would have been to drive it all the way to Makarska and pay a relocation fee on the hire car.

 Makarska is the main town on the Makarska Riviera and is known for its vibrant nightlife, seafront promenade and idyllic location, situated between Mount Biokovo and the beautiful beaches of the Adriatic Sea.

 The town of Makarska is a great place to base yourself to explore the small villages and beautiful beaches along the Riviera.
 The town itself has a small old town, with narrow passageways and cute bistros as well as a huge array of modern restaurants with sea views, along the 4km-long promenade.
 Makarska also has some great spots for walking and hiking, with St Peter’s Forest Park, Osejava Forest Park and the Biokovo mountain range.

 Views of the Adriatic Sea from Osejava Forest Park

 Would I change anything on this 14 day Croatia itinerary?